baijian/pyoauth/README.md

 The `Implicit` grant type is similar with `Authorization Code` grant type, the difference is that OAuth Server will return the access token directly when you login then OAuth Server successfully.

+## Resource Owner Password Flow

+Username and password are used directly as an authorization grant to obtain an access token.

+## Client Credentials Flow

+There is no redirect to the server, a POST request is done diretcly to the oauth2 server with the client credentials, an access token is received.